tel/purescript-intmaps/docs/Data/IntMap.md

 mergeWith :: forall a. (a -> a -> a) -> IntMap a -> IntMap a -> IntMap a
 ```

+Merges two `IntMap`s together using a splatting function.
+If
+a key is present in both constituent lists then the resulting
+list will be the splat of the values from each constituent.
+If the key
+was available in only one constituent then it is available unmodified
+in the result.

 #### `mergeLeft`

 ``` purescript
 mergeLeft :: forall a.
 IntMap a -> IntMap a -> IntMap a
 ```

+Like `mergeWith` but where values from the left constituent always override
+values from the right.

 #### `mergeRight`